 …but empty alcoves are all that remain now.

-Small statues and art objects, both religious and secular, sat in niches in the walls along the canyon’s length.
+Small statues and art objects sat in niches in the walls along the canyon’s length.

 Along the trail that wound its way through the box canyon, Roland hung scores of steel-framed boards featuring quotes and poems expressing his philosophy and advice for living.
 They were both religious (nondenominational) and secular.
 One framed message set in large black letters against a white background read, “I expect to pass through this world but once; any good thing therefore that I can do, or any kindness that I can show to any fellow creature, let me do it now; let me not defer or neglect it, for I shall not pass this way again.”